National Socialist Council of Nagaland: Objectives and aims

 The founding objective of the NSCN was to establish a separate Naga State (Nagalim) by unifying all the Naga-inhabited areas in the North East of India and Northern Burma.
-Although, the Nagas are divided into various ethnic groups whose numbers and populations are unclear.
-They each speak distinct languages often unintelligible to the others.
+The Nagas are divided into various ethnic groups whose numbers and populations are unclear.
+They each speak distinct languages, often unintelligible to the others.
 Unification of all Naga tribes under one administration and the secession of Naga populated areas from India through militant means was listed as one of the main objectives of the organisation.
-In the organisation's manifesto it stated that it "stands for socialism."
+The organisation's manifesto states that it "stands for socialism."
 On political institution, it believes in "the dictatorship of the people through the National Socialist Council and the practice of democracy within the organisation".

-The NSCN has been widely described as both a Maoist and Christian group.
-Journalist Bertil Lintner has described NSCN's ideology as "a mixture of evangelical Christianity and revolutionary socialism".
-According to the NSCN manifesto, their slogan is "Nagaland for Christ".
-However, in an interview with BBC, a British public broadcaster, in 2005, when asked about the slogan "Nagaland for Christ" and if the Naga State will be a theocratic state, group leader Thuingaleng Muviah clarified that there had been a misunderstanding and that the slogan was not a law but rather was an aspiration of the group as more than 95% of Naga people are converted Christians.
+The NSCN has been considered as both a Maoist and Christian group.
+However, in an interview with the BBC in 2005, when asked about the slogan "Nagaland for Christ" and whether the Naga State would be a theocratic state, group leader Thuingaleng Muviah clarified that there had been a misunderstanding and that the slogan was not a law but rather was an aspiration of the group as more than 95% of Naga people are Christians.
 Muviah stated, "[the] Naga State has to be secular, if it is not secular then we would be betraying ourselves."

 NSCN-IM, though it has signed a peace agreement with the Government of India, claims to uphold the founding objectives of the NSCM, with the integration of all the contiguous Naga areas under one administration being its prime goal.
 NSCN-K continues to engage in militant insurgency with its goal being the separation of Naga populated areas from the Indian Union.

+Some consider NSCN to be a Christian nationalist terrorist group.
+The leader, Thuingaleng Muivah has said that the Naga state would be secular.
+Muviah stated, "[the] Naga State has to be secular, if it is not secular then we would be betraying ourselves."